smartcontractkit/documentation/docs/External Adapters/node-operators.md

 """
 ```

-Since `soccer-data` is not a [core task](../tasks/), it is an external adapter that each node on the request needs to have in order to fulfill the request.
-If you try to add a task type that does not exist already as a bridge, the job will fail to create.
+Since `soccer-data` is a bridge task, each node that has this job defined needs to have a bridge defined with the name `soccer-data` in order to sucessfully fulfill the request.

 ## Testing External Adapters and Bridges